enigmagtm/enigma/packages/http/README.md

-# Enigma
+# Enigma HTTP Library
-Enigma - Framework for node server applications with expressjs and knex, with command line tool
+Enigma - HTTP framework for node server applications with expressjs and knex, with command line tool

 ## Documentation